Sprytile/SprytileDocs/docs/tutorial/sprytile-basics.md

 ### Reset Sprytile

-Before going further, Sprytile is still new software and you may encounter some bugs.
+Before going further, note that you may encounter bugs with Sprytile.
 If you experience a crash, try to `Reset Sprytile` under the utilities dropdown.

 ![Reset](../img/reset-sprytile.png)

+## Four Walls

+## Stay Grounded

+## A Roof Above

 ## Build Tool